Group photo (in partial attendance). From left to right: Ranjan, Marina, Tamar, Liron, Aviv, Abhishek, Devang, and Inbar.

 I have completed my PhD (Engg.) from the Indian Institute of Science, Bengaluru.
 My research interests lie in the broad field of Physical Oceanography and Geophysical Fluid Dynamics, with focus on air-sea interaction and quantifying associated oceanic turbulence and mixing at various spatiotemporal scales using a combination of theory, numerical simulations and in-situ observations.

-Devang is joiining POMS in 10/2025 to work on sea breeze - ocean coupling as part of the MedWorld project.
+Devang's research subject is the coupling between the sea breeze and ocean circulation, as part of the MedWorld project.
 He is co-adivised with Hezi Gildor and Guy Dagan.

 Ranjan Kumar Kushwaha, Postdoc

-Ranjan is joiining POMS in 10/2025 to work on Mediterranean Sea Overturning Circulation as part of the MedWorld project.
+Ranjan's research subject is the Mediterranean Sea Overturning Circulation, as part of the MedWorld project.
 He is co-adivised with Hezi Gildor.

 Xingyu Lee, PhD student